wazuh/wazuh-documentation/source/getting_started/index.rst

 .. topic:: Table of Contents

-   This document will help you understand Wazuh components, functionality and architecture.
+   This document will help you understand Wazuh components and the solution architecture.
+It will also show you some common use cases.

 .. toctree::
    :maxdepth: 2